Rotaerk/haskellTutorial/Chapter1.md

 Also, while a nested scope can shadow a containing scope, a given scope cannot contain repeating or contradicting declarations of its own.
-This can be seen in GHCi by utilizing its support for entering more than one declaration together by separating them with a semicolon, like in these examples:
+This can be seen in GHCi by utilizing its support for entering more than one declaration together under the same scope by separating them with a semicolon, like in these examples:

 1. `a = 2; b = 3` : okay
 2. `x = 5; x = 6` : error
 3. `x = 1; x = 1` : error

-All the declarations entered together share the same scope, so they cannot repeat or contradict one another, which is why those last two examples produce errors.
-However, a benefit of sharing the same scope is that they can all refer to each other, regardless of the order they're specified in, for instance:
+Because `x` is bound twice in each of the last two examples, this amounts to either contradiction or repetition, and thus isn't allowed.
+However, a benefit of sharing the same scope is that the bound expressions can refer to all the variables, regardless of the order they're specified in, for instance:

 `a = b; b = 4; c = a`

-If you previously entered example #1 above, `b` was bound to `3` already.
-In *this* example, even though `a = b` comes before `b = 4`, it is referring to the `b` in its own scope, not the shadowed one, so `a` evaluates to `4`.
+If you entered the previous examples, `b` is bound to `3` already.
+However, in *this* example, `a = b` is referring to the `b` bound in its own scope, even though it comes later, so `a` evaluates to `4`.

 Let Expressions
 ---------------

 ### Introduction

-A **let expression** is an expression that creates a new scope containing a set of binding declarations, and then evaluates another expression in that context.
+A **let expression** is an expression that serves as a temporary scope for a set of binding declarations, and evaluates another expression in that context.
 Some other types of declarations are supported as well, but they only supplement the binding, so sometimes a let expression is called a "let binding".

 Here are some examples for you to try entering into GHCi: